valentin2105/Kubernetes-Saltstack/README.md

 <a href="url"><img src="https://i.imgur.com/SJAtDZk.png" width="600" height="180" ></a>

-## I - Preparation
 This Saltstack configuration provide a way to deploy Kubernetes Cluster on top of Debian/Ubuntu servers.
 It use Calico as CNI Provider that provide secure and scalable networking.
 It aslo come with a `post_install` script for install few Kubernetes add-ons.
-Using this configuration, you can easily scale new workers in minutes.
+Using this configuration, you can easily scale new workers in minutes and simply upgrade Kubernetes.
+Master H/A will come soon with other exciting features.

+## I - Preparation

 Let's clone the git repo on a Salt-Master and create certificates on the `certs/` folder using `CfSSL tools`: